rumspeed/simple-side-tab/readme.txt

 == Changelog ==

+= 1.2.0 =
+NEW: add filter to modify output of tab text

 = 1.1.3 =
 * Tested up to: 4.4
 * FIX: Undefined index: text_shadow - on line 405